GSA/wp-digitalgov-i14y-indexer/README.md

-gitalGov Search Indexer for WordPress
+# DigitalGov Search Indexer for WordPress

 > The DigitalGov Search indexer allows users to add the posts and pages of their WordPress blog or website to the DigitalGov Search search engine.